 BG (Retired) Jim Anderson, my father, taught me that.
 In 41 years in the Army, including two tours in Vietnam, he saw a lot of great leaders and a lot of leadership failures that formed his philosophy.

-One year ago, I started this website with this post.
-I have learned a lot in the last 365 days.
+I started this website with this post.
+I have learned a lot since then.
 Thank you for joining me and contributing.
 Every time you comment on a blog, you make me better.
 Thank you for that!

 At work, in the news and in the history books, failures in leadership are almost never a result of failures in competence.
 They are failures in character.
 Here is a short list of examples I’ve seen and the character trait that was exposed in those failures:

 - Bernie Madoff lied to his clients and stole millions.
 He lacked integrity not competence in handling money.
 He is doing time.

 - A sales manager I know who badgered sales people to sell more so “I can win this year’s award trip.”
 He was selfish not incompetent.
 His people were disgruntled and low performers.
 He was fired.